Cherry Blossom Japan

 On this journey you will enjoy the following special experiences •Take the ultimate sushi-lovers tour in Tokyo Visit Tsukiji to see the world's largest fish market.
 A sushi master will guide you through making sushi rolls and nigiri which we'll then enjoy for lunch.

-•Visit steaming hot springs to see monkeys bathing Visit Yudanaka Onsen to see wild "snow monkeys" (Japanese Macaque) relaxing in the steaming hot springs surrounded by thick forest.
+•Visit steaming hot springs to see monkeys bathing Visit Yudanaka Onsen to see wild 'snow monkeys' relaxing in the steaming hot springs surrounded by thick forest.

 •Tour the historic villages of Shirakawa-go and Gokayama Located in a mountainous region that was cut off from the rest of the world for a long period of time, these villages with their Gassho-style houses subsisted on the cultivation of mulberry trees and the rearing of silkworms.
 On this tour you'll see the large houses with their steeply pitched thatched roofs, the only examples of their kind in Japan.

-If you have travelled on one of our Journeys before, we would like to offer you a saving of $400 per couple (or $200 per person) if you book this journey.
+Welcome Back Offer If you have travelled on one of our Hosted Journeys before, we would like to offer you a saving of $400 per couple (or $200 per person) if you book this journey.

-Day 9: Kyoto (B) Visit Nijo Castle then Arashiyama for a visit to the Sagano Bamboo Grove, with thick green bamboo stalks which seem to continue endlessly in every direction.
-Visit the 'Moon Crossing Bridge' a central landmark famous for its cherry blossom viewing.
+Sun 31: Kyoto (B) Visit Nijo Castle then Arashiyama for a visit to the Sagano Bamboo Grove with thick green bamboo stalks which seem to continue endlessly in every direction.
+See the 'Moon Crossing Bridge' a central landmark famous for its cherry blossom viewing.
 Finish with a visit to Tenryuji Temple.
 Afternoon at leisure.

-Day 11: Osaka (B,L) Osaka half day tour including the Kaiyukan Aquarium.
+Tues 02: Osaka (B,L) Enjoy a half day tour of Osaka including the Kaiyukan Aquarium.
 See Umeda, the commercial and business district, with its prominent skyscrapers.
 Enjoy time at leisure.

-Day 12: Osaka > Hiroshima (B,L) Drive to Kobe to visit a sake brewery then have lunch at a Teppanyaki restaurant.
+Wed 03: Osaka > Hiroshima (B,L) We drive to Kobe to visit a sake brewery then have lunch at a Teppanyaki restaurant.
 In the afternoon take the bullet train to Hiroshima.

-Day 13: Hiroshima & Miyajima (B,D) Hiroshima has rebuilt itself as one of Japan's most laid back, vibrant cities full of wide boulevards and art museums, great food and friendly, welcoming people.
+Thu 04: Hiroshima & Miyajima (B,D) Hiroshima has rebuilt itself as one of Japan's most laid back yet vibrant cities full of wide boulevards and art museums, great food and friendly, welcoming people.
 Visit the Peace Memorial and Museum, A-Bomb Dome and take a short ferry ride out to Miyajima Island, a small wooded island located in the Inland Sea.
 Here you will find the famous, floating Torii Gate, a shrine known worldwide for being built over water, seemingly floating in the sea.

-Day 16: Tokyo The tour ends with a transfer to the airport.
+Sun 07: Tokyo (B) Check out of your hotel where your journey ends with a transfer to the airport.

 • A World Journeys host. • Accommodation in 4 star hotels. • Transfers, sightseeing and entrance fees as per the itinerary. • Train journeys as per the itinerary. • Meals as indicated